Photo above: Unique, spectacular Burren

 Workshop 1: Not Distance, but Depth with Grace Wells

 When we visit a special place, we have the chance to sink down into its depths and explore what it reveals within ourselves.
 This meditative day-long workshop will bring participants to a number of sacred and cultural sites across North Clare.
 We’ll begin where time began with a visit to Polnabrone dolmen, before working our way across the Burren, exploring both the places where paganism and Celtic Christianity meet in both the rocks, wells, sacred and historical buildings.
 Join Grace on a poetic voyage to some of her favourite locations in the area, for a day in which to deepen into spirit-of-place, and to more fully understand that beautiful Irish word: ‘Dinnseanchas’, which invites us to consider the many stories a place is telling.
-With a visit to the local crafting Hazel Mountain Chocolate, and an afternoon lunch and writing stop in charming Ennistymon, this will be a carefully curated day of adventures that will bring us deeply into the landscape and story, and deeply into our selves.
+This will be a carefully curated day of adventures that will bring us deeply into the landscape and story, and deeply into our selves.

 We return to Doolin via Brigid's Well close to the Cliffs of Moher.
 The whole day will give people a very good sense of place, and a meaningful connection to the landscape and culture.